googleapis/google-cloud-cpp/google/cloud/discoveryengine/README.md

 # Discovery Engine API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Discovery Engine API][cloud-service-docs], a service to Discovery Engine API.
+This directory contains an idiomatic C++ client library for the [Discovery Engine API][cloud-service-docs], a service that powers high-quality content recommendations on your digital properties.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).